Finance educated, mountain and glacier loving, imaginary ski extraordinary and current resident of Reykjavik.

 Friðheimar Tomato Farm

-I’m sure visiting a tomato farm wasn’t on your original list of priorities when planning a visit to Iceland, but a trip to Bláskógabyggð isn’t complete without sampling something from the farm’s tomato inspired menu.
+I’m sure visiting a tomato farm wasn’t on your original list of priorities when planning a visit to Iceland, but a trip to Bláskógabyggð isn’t complete without sampling something from the farm’s tomato-inspired menu.

 At Friðheimar, visitors will have a wide selection to choose from, with everything from the all-time classic tomato soup to tomato ice cream on offer – It sounds strange I know but trust me, it’s delicious!

 If you are lucky enough, you may catch the horse show on your way in or out.
 Visitors can watch the Icelandic horses show off their unique tricks.
 Don’t miss the gift store either – personally, I make sure to never run out of their jams.
-This is a perfect stop after Gullfoss Waterfall and close to theSecret Lagoon.
+This is a perfect stop after Gullfoss Waterfall and close to the Secret Lagoon.

-Farm to Fork at Restaurant Grund
+Farm To Fork At Restaurant Kaffihús Grund

 Is there a more authentic Icelandic duo than hot dogs and ice cream?
 When traveling around Iceland, why not sample some of the hot dogs at Selfoss’ famous hot dog stand Pylsuvagninn.
-Grab a perfectly cooked hot dog or two (r even three!) with all the toppings, before heading to Huppa ice cream parlor.
+Grab a perfectly cooked hot dog or two (or even three!) with all the toppings, before heading to Huppa ice cream parlor.

 Don’t worry if you’re full – you’ll soon find room for dessert.
 At Huppa, customers choose three different types of candy to mix into their ice-cream, making an already tasty treat even better!
 Our favourite combinations are:

-Oreos, Tromp & Þristur
+• Oreos, Tromp & Þristur

-Strawberries, Nóa kropp & Toblerone
+• Strawberries, Nóa kropp & Toblerone

-Take it from us and our extensive first-hand research, that these combinations are oh-so-amazing!
+Take it from us and our extensive first-hand research that these combinations are oh-so-amazing!

 Kaffi Krús